dotnet/designs/accepted/2020/net5/net5.md

   you using both Windows Forms and WPF?

 The nice thing about properties is that they naturally compose.
-If certain combinations aren't possible, they can relativelly easily be blocked.
+If certain combinations aren't possible, they can relatively easily be blocked.

 However, at this point it's still unclear whether the SDK unification will work this way.
 One concern was that SDKs also bring in new item groups and might have conflicting defaults for properties; this works today because the SDK can bring in .props before the project file.
-When we rely on properties in the project file, we need to bring those in the .targets (i.e. the bottom of the project file).
-WHile not impossible, this might force us to have knowledge in the base SDK that can't be easily extended via optional components.
+When we rely on properties in the project file, we need to bring those in the .targets (that is, the bottom of the project file).
+While not impossible, this might force us to have knowledge in the base SDK that can't be easily extended via optional components.
 [@mhutch](https://github.com/mhutch) is working on a document specifically around SDK convergence.